by Ken Pomeroy on Monday, September 10, 2012

 Tom Burleson wasn’t in the game for the final play, nor was he ever in the game, effectively suspended by head coach Hank Iba for a violation of team rules.
 Nor did the official wave anyone back from the baseline.
 He merely indicates the plane of baseline is not to be crossed, which Tom McMillen misinterprets.

 The latter discrepancy on Wall’s part may not be faulty memory.
 Perhaps it’s better attributed to blinding loyalty to USA Basketball.
 As are Wall’s mistaken claims that the Soviet inbounder stepped over the baseline, or that Soviet hero Aleksandr Belov committed a three-second violation, or that he committed a foul in catching the basketball.
 These accusations were repeated by oft-interviewed player Kenny Davis in a Bloomberg piece this summer.

 As Bloomberg narrator Maureen Damer says, Davis expresses the “American version”.
-But too often, reports of the game settle for this version unchallenged, and video of the game gives enough evidence casts significant doubt on it.
+But too often, reports of the game settle for this version unchallenged, and video of the game gives enough evidence to cast significant doubt on it.
 For instance, most reports on the game mistakenly assert that the Soviets’ got three chances to win the game.

 It was one thing for this to appear in wire service recaps immediately after the game when confusion reigned, but multiple stories regarding the recent 40th reunion of the team regurgitated the same line.
 This one from the Philadelphia Inquirer is an example…

 They feel as strongly as they did in September, 1972, when a series of outrageous decisions by game officials and FIBA president R. William Jones gave the Soviet Union squad three separate chances to replay the game’s final three seconds.
 There were enough errors made, including a few by the Americans, to spend hours detailing and analyzing.